 Sunoco LP (SUN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the master limited partnership had lost 5.41% in the past month.
-In that same time, the Oils-Energy sector lost 0.1%, while the S&P 500 gained 0.39%.
+Heading into today, shares of the master limited partnership had gained 4.12% over the past month, outpacing the Oils-Energy sector's gain of 2.6% and lagging the S&P 500's gain of 4.32% in that time.

-Investors will be hoping for strength from Sunoco LP as it approaches its next earnings release.
-The company is expected to report EPS of $1.04, up 35.06% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.01 billion, up 56.87% from the year-ago period.
+Wall Street will be looking for positivity from Sunoco LP as it approaches its next earnings report date.
+In that report, analysts expect Sunoco LP to post earnings of $1.33 per share.
+This would mark year-over-year growth of 72.73%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.95 billion, up 93.89% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Sunoco LP.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Sunoco LP should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Sunoco LP is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note Sunoco LP's current valuation metrics, including its Forward P/E ratio of 6.06.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.18.
+Valuation is also important, so investors should note that Sunoco LP has a Forward P/E ratio of 6.24 right now.
+For comparison, its industry has an average Forward P/E of 13.65, which means Sunoco LP is trading at a discount to the group.

 Infrastructure Stock Boom to Sweep America